 Related to this, we have the love letter in the Song of Songs, 2:14: “Let me see your face, Lord.
 Let me hear your voice.”
 We need to remind ourselves that one of God’s gifts is that of God drawing near and deeply loving us.
 Truly, this is the meaning of Christmas.

-As we welcome the nearness of God, it is for us to pray that our capacity for love will increase.
+As we await the nearness of God, it is for us to pray that our capacity for love will increase.
 Drawing close to us is one of God’s gifts.
 Truly, this is God’s desire that never ends.
 Christmas happens.
 Little by little, we come to know and believe that we ourselves are loveable.
-This may come as a surprise.

 Karl Rahner, S.J., tells us that we need not seek God beyond the stars.
 Because of Christmas, God is with us wherever we are, and nearest to us in the quiet room of our heart.

 Sister Mary Jo Loebig, O.C.D